lhrc-mikeyp/TWiki_To_Moin/README.txt

 scripts found on http://moinmo.in/TwikiConverter

-I believe the original scripts were originally developed by Bill Trost, Eirch, Reimar Bauer, and Thomas Waldmann, and perhaps others.
+I believe the original scripts were originally developed by Bill Trost, Erich ?, Reimar Bauer, Thomas Waldmann, and perhaps others.
 They all deserve credit for working out the general process.